-1.3.1.
-Registration and experience prerequisites
+1.3.1 Registration prerequisites

-Registration for the Winter Mountain Leader scheme is an application process and you must meet the following prerequisites:
+Registration for the Winter Mountain Leader qualification is an application process and you need to meet the following prerequisites:

-- You must already hold the Mountain Leader qualification. - You must have current experience of hill walking and mountaineering in winter conditions in at least three different UK and Ireland mountain areas. - You must have experience of an absolute minimum of 20 Winter Quality Mountain Days.
+• You must already hold the Mountain Leader qualification.

+- You must have current experience of hill walking and mountaineering in winter conditions in at least three different UK and Ireland mountain areas. - You must have experience of an absolute minimum of 20 Winter Quality Mountain Days.
 The majority of this experience, at least 75% of the minimum requirements, should be in the UK and Ireland.
 (Applications with less than 20 days will not be considered; there are no exceptions to this.) - You must be well practised in the personal use of ice axe and crampons.

-Once your experience is recorded in DLOG you are required to.
+Once your experience is recorded in DLOG you are required to;

-- Register for the Winter Mountain Leader scheme through CMS.
-Registration incurs a non-refundable fee. - Notify Mountain Training (via the 'Send to Mountain Training' button on the 'Share' tab in DLOG) that your DLOG is ready to be reviewed. - A Mountain Training Scotland technical officer will then review your experience in DLOG and if it meets the minimum requirements, you will be notified by email that your registration on the scheme has been approved.
+- Register for the Winter Mountain Leader qualification and pay the non-refundable registration fee. - Notify Mountain Training (via the 'Send To Mountain Training' button on the 'Share' tab in DLOG) that your DLOG is ready to be reviewed. - A Mountain Training Scotland technical officer will then review your experience in DLOG and if it meets the minimum requirements, you will be notified by email that your registration on the qualification has been approved.